Misnad/Misnad/README.md

 ## Hi there, I'm Misnad! 👋

-I'm a 20-year-old passionate computer science student with a deep interest in scientific computing and machine learning.
-Since I was a kid, I've been fascinated by technology, especially computers.
+I'm a 20-year-old computer science student with a deep interest in scientific computing and machine learning.
+Ever since I was a kid, I've been fascinated by technology, especially computers.

 #### 🌱 I'm Currently Learning